worriedmedic/Power_Monitoring/README.md

 `$LOCATION.location` keep file that represents *current* location.
 Sets the proper location varibles and paths for dropbox-uploader.

-RaspberryPi 3 does not allow ping to be run outside of SU. `network_restart.sh` placed in crontab bin folder and run as root.
+RaspberryPi 3 (NOOBS) does not allow ping to be run outside of SU. `network_restart.sh` placed in crontab bin folder and run as root.
 ```bash
 sudo cp ./network_restart.sh /usr/local/bin/
 ```